Gone with the Wind (film): Critical response

 McDaniel, de Havilland, and Leigh were praised for their performances.

-Upon its release, consumer magazines and newspapers generally gave Gone with the Wind excellent reviews; however, while its production values, technical achievements, and scale of ambition were universally recognized, some reviewers of the time found the film to be too long and dramatically unconvincing.
-Frank S. Nugent for The New York Times claimed that while it was the most ambitious film production made up to that point, it probably was not the greatest film ever made, but he nevertheless found it to be an "interesting story beautifully told".
+Consumer magazines and newspapers generally gave Gone with the Wind excellent reviews.
+Variety described it as "a great picture poised for grosses which may be second to none in the history of the business".
+While its production values, technical achievements, and scale of ambition were universally recognized, some reviewers of the time found it lengthy and dramatically unconvincing.
+Frank S. Nugent of The New York Times wrote that, although it was the most ambitious production to date, it was probably not the greatest ever made; he nonetheless described it as an "interesting story beautifully told".
 Franz Hoellering of The Nation was of the same opinion: "The result is a film which is a major event in the history of the industry but only a minor achievement in motion-picture art.
 There are moments when the two categories meet on good terms, but the long stretches between are filled with mere spectacular efficiency."

-While the film was praised for its fidelity to the novel, this aspect was also singled out as the main factor contributing to the lengthy running time.
-John C. Flinn wrote for Variety that Selznick had "left too much in", and that as entertainment, the film would have benefited if repetitious scenes and dialog from the latter part of the story had been trimmed.
-The Manchester Guardian felt that the film's one serious drawback was that the story lacked the epic quality to justify the outlay of time and found the second half, which focuses on Scarlett's "irrelevant marriages" and "domestic squabbles", mostly superfluous, and the sole reason for their inclusion had been "simply because Margaret Mitchell wrote it that way".
+Although Gone with the Wind was praised for its fidelity to the novel, this was also singled out as the main factor contributing to the lengthy running time.
+John C. Flinn wrote for Variety that Selznick had "left too much in", and that as entertainment, it would have benefited if repetitious scenes and dialog from the latter part of the story had been trimmed.
+The Manchester Guardian felt the one serious drawback was that the story lacked the epic quality to justify the outlay of time and found the second half, which focuses on Scarlett's "irrelevant marriages" and "domestic squabbles", mostly superfluous, and the sole reason for their inclusion had been "simply because Margaret Mitchell wrote it that way".
 The Guardian believed that if "the story had been cut short and tidied up at the point marked by the interval, and if the personal drama had been made subservient to a cinematic treatment of the central theme—the collapse and devastation of the Old South—then Gone With the Wind might have been a really great film".
-Likewise, Hoellering also found the second half of the film to be weaker than the first half: identifying the Civil War to be the driving force of the first part while the characters dominate in the second part, he concluded this is where the main fault of the film lay, commenting that "the characters alone do not suffice".
+Likewise, Hoellering also found the second half of the film weaker.
+Identifying the Civil War to be the driving force of the first part while the characters dominate in the second part, he concluded this is where the main fault of the film lay, commenting that "the characters alone do not suffice".
 Despite many excellent scenes, he considered the drama to be unconvincing and that the "psychological development" had been neglected.